EvAlignUX: Advancing UX Evaluation through LLM-Supported Metrics Exploration: Discussion

 \subsubsection{Mitigating Potential Over-Reliance and Triggering Deeper Thought Processes}

-One potential direction is to use AI systems that provide hints, or to use \textit{Question Bank} (see Fig. \ref{fig:mental}), this approach may aim to augment researchers' reasoning by prompting reflection and encouraging deeper engagement with their work.
-Essential features include controllability, and explainability, alongside clear disclaimers that warn users about the risks of over-reliance on generative AI \cite{liao2020questioning}.
+Questions about potential over-reliance have also emerged.
+We position the design of such a tool as an educational resource that potentially bridges formal education and real-world practice, helping novices transition into more advanced roles while also supporting experts in adopting new perspectives.
+It is designed to foster a mindset-centric approach, which inherently encourages reflection and critical thinking, counteracting de-skilling risks.
+One potential direction is to use AI systems that provide hints, or to use a \textit{Question Bank} (see Fig. \ref{fig:mental}).
+This approach may aim to augment researchers' reasoning by prompting reflection and encouraging deeper engagement with their work.
+Essential features include controllability and explainability, alongside clear disclaimers that warn users about the risks of over-reliance on generative AI \cite{liao2020questioning}.
 Previous research highlights that transparent systems with clear AI outputs foster better human-AI collaboration by encouraging users to engage more critically with the tool \cite{wang2020human, glinka2023critical}.
 Furthermore, studies indicate that embedding mechanisms that encourage active thinking—such as presenting alternative viewpoints or highlighting uncertainties—can help mitigate the risk of over-dependence on AI-generated solutions and foster deeper cognitive engagement \cite{bansal2021does}.